nghiant2710/base-os-image-example/README.md

 CMD ["python", "/hello.py"]
 ```

-We've made a simple appication using the newly created image
+We've made a simple appication using the newly created image.
+What will you create?